 - Save all financial documents

 - Pay as much of your rent as you can

-The Governor ordered evictions halted through September 30, 2020.
-If your landlord is attempting to evict you for not paying rent and you took all of the above steps, contact a local legal aid provider and learn about your protections.
+If your landlord is attempting to evict you and you took all the above steps, contact a local legal aid provider and learn about your protections.

 Many utility providers are not shutting off services due to non-payment.
 Check with the California Public Utilities Commission for more information.